ewlin/Coding-for-managers-collaborative-project/ExercisesA/README.md

 }

-//Then, when you use your function: formatBookAndAuthor('The Man in the High Castle: Philip K. Dick') //should result in:
+//Then, when you use your function: anotherWayToFormatBookAndAuthor('The Man in the High Castle: Philip K. Dick') //should result in:
-// 'The Man in the High Castle is a book by Philip K. Dick'
+// 'The Man in the High Castle is a novel by Philip K. Dick' anotherWayToFormatBookAndAuthor('Cloud Atlas: David Mitchell') // should result in:
+// 'Cloud Atlas is a novel by David Mitchell'
 ```